rhammell/isw-database/README.md

 The following endpoints are availble through the API:

-- `GET /publications`: Get a list of all publications data
+- `GET /publications`: Get a list of all publications data ordered by `date` field

 - `GET /publicatins/<id>`: Get publication data of entry specified by `<id>`

-- `GET /publications/latest`: Get the 10 most recent publications ordered by 'date'
+- `GET /publications/latest`: Get the 10 most recent publications ordered by `date` field

-- `POST /publications/search`: Get a list of publications that match an accepted JSON formatted MongoDB query
+- `POST /publications/search`: Get a list of publications that match a JSON formatted MongoDB query that is included in the request

 ### Usage